 I strongly support and congratulate my colleague, Senator Freeman, on bringing forward this Bill.
 The Minister of State is more than welcome.
-It is great to see a fellow Galway man in here.
+It is great to see a fellow Galway man here.
 There are a few of us.

 I think there are four Members here from Galway.

-There is, including Senator Alice-Mary Higgins-----
+There are, including Senator Alice-Mary Higgins.

 We would expect nothing less.

 We have a good west of Ireland lady in the Chair.

 I think those of us from Mayo might trump the Senators.